networkRob/eos-sdk-ip-monitor/README.md

 # eos-sdk-ip-monitor

+#### Version 1.1
+- Corrected an issue where the script only monitored the first device/IP address entered in, and ignores the remaining entered ones

+#### Version 1.0
+Inital release of the code.

 ## Switch Setup
 1. Copy `IpMon` and `profileIP` to `/mnt/flash/` on the switch
 2. Run the following command on the switch: